Cosimo III de' Medici: Dawn of the 18th century

 The 17th century did not end well for the Grand Duke: he still had no grandchildren, France and Spain would not acknowledge his royal status and the Duke of Lorraine declared himself King of Jerusalem without any opposition.
 In May 1700 Cosimo embarked on a pilgrimage to Rome.
 Pope Innocent XII, after much persuasion, created Cosimo a Canon of Saint John in the Lateran, in order to allow him to view the Volto Santo, a cloth thought to have been used by Christ before his crucifixion.
 Delighted by his warm reception from the Roman people, Cosimo left Rome with a fragment of Saint Francis Xavier's bowels.

-Carlos II of Spain died in November 1700.
+Charles II of Spain died in November 1700.
 His death, without any ostensible heir, brought about the War of the Spanish Succession, which involved all of the European powers.
 Tuscany, however, remained neutral.
 Cosimo recognised Philip, duc d'Anjou, as Carlos's successor, whose administration refused to sanction the Trattamento Reale reserved for the royal family.
 The Grand Duke, soon after the royal altercation, accepted the investiture of the nominal Spanish fief of Siena from Philip, thereby confirming his status as a Spanish vassal.

 Gian Gastone was consuming money at a rapid pace in Bohemia, wracking up titanic debts.
 The Grand Duke, alarmed, sent the Marquis Rinnuci to scrutinise the Prince's debts.
 Rinnuci was abhorred to discover that Jan Josef, Count of Breuner and Archbishop of Prague, was among his creditors.
 In an attempt to salvage Gian Gastone from shipwreck, Rinnuci tried to coerce Anna Maria Franziska to return to Florence, where Gian Gastone longed to be.
 She blankly refused.
 Her confessor, hoping to keep her in Bohemia, regaled her with tales of the "poisoned" Eleanor of Toledo and Isabella Orsini, other Medici consorts.

+The Scottish artists John Smibert and John Alexander benefited from Cosimo's patronage in the early years of the 18th Century.
+Smibert was accorded the privilege of copying from paintings in his collection.
+The Duke's help led Alexander to dedicate his engravings by Raphael to him.